simondotm/beeb-vsc/README.md

 # Footnotes

 ## Source code
-I opted to just use the plain old node.js JavaScript for this extension rather than TypeScript, as the latter seemed like a faff to setup and I'm not really using any fancy stuff.
+The extension uses TypeScript, as that is the language used for most online examples, especially those from MicroSoft.

 Contributions, suggestions or bug reports to this extension are welcome, via the [Beeb-VSC](https://github.com/simondotm/beeb-vsc) GitHub repository

 ## Syntax parsing
 The language syntax system VSC uses is based on TextMate, which basically a bunch of regular expressions.